 Agent Integration Overview

-This section explains the concepts behind agent tracking in Keito and provides guidance for integrating any AI agent — whether you’re using the SDK, CLI, or building a custom integration.
+This section explains the concepts behind agent tracking in Keito and provides guidance for integrating any AI agent, whether you use an SDK, the REST API, or the CLI for terminal-based time tracking.

 The Core Pattern